department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 Each Component will have:

-- Unit and E2E tests written using Jest
+- Unit and E2E tests written using Jest ([provided by Stencil](https://stenciljs.com/docs/testing-overview))
 - One or more stories in Storybook to validate appearance/behavior

 As of mid-January 2021, Stencil provides an experimental screenshot visual diff testing functionality.
 If this becomes stable, we will consider adopting it.